 }

-, this checks to see if
+})Note the use of private$.isCdf, this checks to see if

-method is defined in the Distribution
+the cdf method is defined in the Distribution.

-Remember that every Distribution
+Remember that every Distribution object always have public

 d/p/q/r methods defined but do not necessarily have a private d/p/q/r